 - Yahoo Local

 You should also consider and utilize YouTube testimonials and guest blogs that feature reviews of your business to determine local SEO rankings.

 It’s important that you list your business in as many sites as possible, but make sure that important information is consistent on each site.
 This includes your business name, address, and phone number are all correct across each site.

 Now that you know about the impact of local SEO, you can take the next steps in maximizing your local SEO.
 This includes:

 - Ask your new customers for a review.
-Up to 70 percent of your customers will leave a review of your business if you just ask.
 You can add a pop-up to your website that becomes active once your customers have completed purchase or send a review request email after a transaction.
 These are stages when your customers are happy with your business, which makes them more likely to leave a good review.